salu133445/meow-meow/README.md

 - Receiving calls from your pets (press the button and call)
 - Feeding your pets with automatic food dispenser (remotely controllable)

+To learn more about Meow-Meow, please visit our [demo page](https://salu133445.github.io/meow-meow/).

 ## Implementation

 Implemented in Node.js and HTML/CSS with Tessel 2 CLI and Firebase API.